0112shpark/Starbucks-page-clone/README.md

 Favicon is a logo that represents the page.
 It can be found next to Web Page title on 'tab'.

-❓<strong>How ways to use favicon </strong>❓
+❓<strong>How to use favicon </strong>❓

 - `favicon.ico`
 - `favicon.png`
 - `favicon.png` provides better quality.

 > All favicon file should be at root directory!

 ⚡Use `favicon.ico`